-Current, Recent & Upcoming View Full Calendar
+Current & Upcoming View Full Calendar

 Community Meal – Calling one!
 Calling All!
 Have you heard?
 On the LAST Saturday of every month Brookdale offers a FREE meal to everyone in the community!
 Yes – free!
 Yes – for everyone!
 If you are local to Bloomfield NJ and have never joined us you don’t know what you are missing!
 You’re missing out on scrumptious food prepared by Brookdale’s awesome chefs – served right to your table – and the menu changes every month!
 But even more, you’re missing out on great camaraderie – a time to catch up with your friends and maybe make some new ones.
 You say “I knew all of that”!
 Well then, don’t keep it a secret – there’s always more than enough to go around, so pass the word and maybe next time bring a friend!
 (Serving starts at around 4:30 PM)

-A sampling of Past (and some ongoing) Events
+A sampling of Recent Events

 Advent Prayer Gathering – On November 27 we again this year put some time aside to take a deep breath, clear our minds, and remind ourselves of the many gifts God provides to us, particularly that special gift above all gifts that we celebrate during this Advent season.
 The service was a blessing to all who participated.